 Aside from some obstacle avoidance sensors, a few autonomous flight modes and some battery life, the camera is the only real inferior aspect of the Phantom 3.
 Let’s be clear, the Phantom 3 Standard and Advanced both offer 2.7K video resolution, but the Professional and 4K offer, you guessed it, 4K video resolution.

-Truth is, as I write this in February 2017, the Phantom 3 Professional and Phantom 3 4K are drones I could consciously recommend to camera drone enthusiasts.
-If just having a fun drone to fly is your needs, the Phantom 3 Standard and Phantom 3 Advanced are solid offerings, if a little weak in the camera.
+Considering the overall capabilities and the superb price tag as compared to original retail cost, the Phantom 3 Professional and Phantom 3 4K are drones I could consciously recommend to camera drone enthusiasts.
+From there, if just having a fun drone to fly is your needs, the Phantom 3 Standard and Phantom 3 Advanced are solid offerings, just be prepared for good, but not the best camera capture.

 Phantom 3 Standard

 The Phantom 3 line started shipping in April of 2015.
 Standard offers up 2.7K video recording, and excludes the line’s lightbridge downlink for range up to 1.25 miles.